Types of Mesothelioma Imaging Tests

 Computer Tomography (CT) Scans

-Similar to x-rays, a computer tomography (CT) scan is used to create a comprehensive image of your body that can locate mesothelioma and other forms of cancer.
-Before you can receive a CT, you will drink an oral contrast solution, and may also receive an IV contrast, to help outline your organs on the scans.
+Similar to X-rays, a computed tomography (CT) scan creates a comprehensive image of your body that can locate mesothelioma and other forms of cancer.
+Before you can receive a CT scan, you’ll be asked to drink an oral contrast solution.
+You may also receive an IV contrast to help outline your organs on the scans.

-The CT will take numerous images, creating a cross-sectional view of your body and many of the components inside of it.
+The CT takes numerous images, creating a cross-sectional view of your body and many of the components inside of it.
 CTs are one of the most reliable forms of confirming a cancer diagnosis.